astroDimitrios/git-working-practices/episodes/03-feature-branch.md

   account, or from GitHub to a different hosting service.
 Or, if we made a typo when adding it!
 - `git remote rename [oldname] [newname]` changes the local alias by which a remote is known - its name.
-For example, one could use this to change `upstream` to `mo-eormerod`.
+For example, one could use this to change `upstream` to `mo-fitzroy`.

 ::::::::::::::::::::::::::::::::::::::::::::::::::